 Artistic Director of Charles Court Opera, John Savournin is also extremely experienced in the world of operetta and has performed many times with the National Gilbert & Sullivan Opera Company.

 In concert, his engagements have included Fortitudo in Haydn’s Applausus for Classical Opera at Cadogan Hall, Messiah for Raymond Gubbay at the Bridgewater Hall, Liverpool Philharmonic Hall and Glasgow Royal Concert Hall and Mozart’s Requiem with the Philharmonia Orchestra at the Three Choirs Festival.

 His recordings include Bartolo on the BBC Singers / BBC Concert Orchestra recording of Alfred Cellier’s The Mountebanks for Dutton Epoch, whilst his broadcasts include The Greek Passion, The Magic Flute, Street Scene and In Tune for BBC Radio 3 and ENO’s Drive & Live La bohème for Sky TV.

-Engagements this season include Badger / Priest The Cunning Little Vixen, Sarastro The Magic Flute for Oxford Opera and Alcindoro in English National Opera’s Drive & Live La bohème.
+Engagements this season include Badger / Priest The Cunning Little Vixen and Alcindoro for English National Opera’s Drive & Live La bohème.
 For Opera Holland Park, he will also sing The Pirate King The Pirates of Penzance, in association with Charles Court Opera.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.